Fang Xiaoru — An Intelligent Scholar, A Tragic Minister, and A Sincere Believer

-Lots of Fang Xiaoru's essays were destroyed, people who kept them were sentenced to death as well.
-Many of his masterpieces disappeared, though some people risked their lives to secretly hide and preserved some of the Fang’s works.
+What can be confirmed was that most of his articles were banned and destroyed.
+Many of his masterpieces disappeared, though some people risked their lives to secretly hide and preserve some of his works.

 In the history of China, Fang Xiaoru was famous for his remarkable achievements in literature and ideology, also for his absolute loyalty and tragic ending.

-He sometimes was criticized for being stubborn and pedantic, which caused so many people that were close to him to die, but was also respected for his pure fidelity and brave martyrdom.
+He sometimes was criticized for being stubborn and pedantic that caused so many people that were close to him to die, but also respected for his pure fidelity and brave martyrdom.